zaptst/zap/README.md

 Each of these has different strengths and weaknesses.

-**JUnit** is easy to parse and lots of structured information about tests, but cannot be streamed as tests run.
+**JUnit** is easy to parse and lots of structured information about results, but cannot be streamed as tests run.
 You have to wait until your tests are finished before generating the XML.